What are the causes of lipomastia?

 This is one of the most frequently asked questions in this context.
 Usually, a man’s breast is caused by both increased glandular tissue and excess fat.
 The excess glandular tissue can usually be easily palpated under the nipple.
 It feels harder than the surrounding fatty tissue.
 In an ultrasound examination, the doctor can assess and measure the mammary gland tissue.

 The risk of breast cancer in men is very low compared to women.
 Lipomastia is not associated with increased breast cancer.
-Detailed quantified information on this can be found on the main page on gynecomastia.
+You can find detailed information on this topic on the main page on gynecomastia .

 The main page on gynecomastia provides particularly detailed information on the known methods used for the non-surgical treatment of a man’s female-looking breast.
 You will find out to what degree they are actually medically effective against male breasts in comparison to the plastic surgery approach.
 Gynecomastia surgery performed by a cosmetic surgery specialist is the most effective method of reducing the size of the affected man’s chest.
 Nevertheless, a brief comparison is also made here so that you can learn to what extent the suffering of the affected men can be reduced by these measures.